 The seasonal average of measured visibility during our study ranged from 6.9 to 8.4 km without any distinct seasonal patterns.
 Both the lowest and highest average visibilities were measured in winter (low in 2022 and high in 2023).
-It is noteworthy that the 6-hour average visibility fluctuated throughout 2021 - 2023.
+It is noteworthy that the 6 h time-averaged visibility fluctuated throughout 2021-2023.
 The observed visibilities (not shown) are seasonally consistent but occasionally variable, implying a strong influence of localized events, such as blowing dust, blowing snow, haze, fog, and sea spray (e.g., Chen et al., 2022; Quinn et al., 2007; DeMott et al., 2016).

-Seasonal wind roses (6-hour time averaged) are plotted in Fig. 2.
-Median annual wind speed (\pm standard error) at BRW was 5.2 ± 1.6 m s-1.
-During fall - winter, the seasonal average wind speed ranged from 6.4 m s-1 (SON) to 5.6 m s-1 (DJF).
-During spring - summer, the seasonal average wind speed was similar (5.2 m s-1).
-The maximum wind speed of 18.6 m s-1 was measured in November 2023.
-Although there was variability in wind direction measured at BRW, northeasterly winds prevailed as expected throughout the study period, which is predominantly from the clean air sector upwind of nearby settlements.
+Seasonal wind roses (6 h time-averaged) are plotted in Fig. 2.
+The median annual wind speed (\pm standard error) at BRW was $5.2 \pm 1.6 \text{ m s}^{-1}$.
+During fall-winter, the seasonal average wind speed ranged from 6.4 m s^{-1} (September-October-November; SON) to 5.6 m s^{-1} (December-January-February; DJF).
+During spring- summer, the seasonal average wind speed was similar (5.2 m s^{-1}) .
+The maximum wind speed of 18.6 m s^{-1} was measured in November 2023.
+Although there was variability in the wind direction measured at BRW, northeasterly winds prevailed as expected throughout the study period, which is predominantly from the clean air sector upwind of nearby settlements.